 Trusted Drug Crime and Possession Defense

-Drug offenses in Washington can range from simple possession of marijuana to serious felonies involving the sale and distribution of controlled substances such as cocaine, heroin, methamphetamines, and unauthorized prescription drugs.
+Drug offenses can range from simple possession of marijuana to serious felonies involving the sale and distribution of controlled substances such as cocaine, heroin, methamphetamines, and unauthorized prescription drugs.

 Let’s examine a few examples of charges you may be faced with:

 If you are found to be in possession of an illegal drug (depending on the amount and type of substance) you can face extremely harsh penalties for conviction.
 This could be years in prison and huge fines.

 If you’re wondering about Marijuana – While possession of less than one ounce of marijuana is legal in Washington state for adults, possession of more than one ounce but less than 40 grams is a misdemeanor punishable by up to 90 days in jail and a $1,000 fine.
 Possession of any marijuana by a person under age 21 is also unlawful and a divers license can be revoked for over a year.

 More years and fines are added if you are found dealing or giving drugs with even more serious charges against you.
 If you are seen handing drugs to another person, even without the exchange of money, then you could be arrested and charged for delivering drugs.

 Possession with Intent

 If you are dealing drugs (you are in possession of drugs and you intend to sell them) then you can be arrested and charged with an even more serious offense.
 The potency and amount of the substance you possess will be evaluated in the decision involving penalties.